Subtitles and Transcript

-0:11 I'm Rich Baraniuk.
-And what I'd like to talk a little bit about today are some ideas that I think have just tremendous resonance with all the things that have been talked about the last two days.
-In fact, so many different points of resonance that it's going to be difficult to bring them all up, but I'll try to do my best.
+0:11 I'm Rich Baraniuk and what I'd like to talk a little bit about today are some ideas that I think have just tremendous resonance with all the things that have been talked about the last two days.
+So many different points of resonance that it's going to be difficult to bring them all up, but I'll try to do my best.
+Does anybody remember these?

 0:30 OK, so these are LP records and they've been replaced, right?
 They've been swept away over the last two decades by these types of world-flattening digitization technologies, right?
 And I think it was best witnessed when Thomas was playing the music as we came in the room today.
-What's happened in the music world is there's a culture or an ecosystem that's been created that, if you take some words from Apple, the catchphrase that we create, rip, mix and burn.
+What's happened in the music world is there's a culture, or an ecosystem that's been created that, if you take some words from Apple, the catchphrase — that we create, rip, mix and burn.
 What I mean by that is that anyone in the world is free and allowed to create new music and musical ideas.
 Anyone in the world is allowed to rip or copy musical ideas, use them in innovative ways.
-Anyone is allowed to mix them in different types of ways, draw connections between musical ideas and people can burn them or create final products and continue the circle.
-And what that's done is it's created, like I said, a vibrant community that's very inclusive with people continually working to connect musical ideas, innovate them and keep things constantly up to date.
+Anyone is allowed to mix them in different types of ways, draw connections between musical ideas, and people can burn them or create final products and continue the circle.
+And what that's done is it's created, like I said, a vibrant community that's very inclusive, with people continually working to connect musical ideas, innovate them and keep things constantly up to date.
 Today's hit single is not last year's hit single.

-1:37 But, I'm not here to talk about music today.
+1:37 But I'm not here to talk about music today.
 I'm here to talk about books.
 In particular, textbooks and the kind of educational materials that we use every day in school.
 Has anyone here ever been to school?

 3:39 So, imagine we could do that and imagine we could put people into this.
-So that we could truly build an ecosystem with not just authors, but all the people who could be or want to be authors in all the different languages of the world, and I think if you could do this, it would be called, well, I'm just going to refer to it as a knowledge ecosystem.
-So, really, this is the dream and in a sense what you can think of it is we are trying to enable anyone in the world, I mean anyone in the world —
+So that we could truly build an ecosystem with not just authors, but all the people who could be or want to be authors in all the different languages of the world, and I think if you could do this, it would be called — I'm just going to refer to it as a knowledge ecosystem.
+So, really, this is the dream, and in a sense what you can think of it is we're trying to enable anyone in the world, I mean anyone in the world —

 4:15 In fact, this dream is actually being realized.
 Over the last six-and-a-half years, we've been working really hard at Rice University on a project called Connexions, and so what I'd like to do for the rest of the talk is just tell you a little bit about what people are doing with Connexions, which you can kind of think of as the counterpoint to Nicholas Negroponte's talk yesterday, where they're working on the hardware of bringing education to the world.
 We're working on the open-source tools and the content.
 So, that's sort of to put it in perspective here.